-The Board currently is comprised of 10 members, including 9 independent directors.
-Mr. Bluedorn serves as the Chairman of the Board and Chief Executive Officer ("CEO").
-The Board has determined that Mr. Bluedorn's position as Chairman allows him to be a liason between management and the Board of Directors, providing the Board with the benefit of management's perspective on our business strategy and all other aspects of the business as the Board performs its oversight role.
-In 2012, the Board amended our Corporate Governance Guidelines to create a Lead Director position, and elected Richard L. Thompson, the past Chairman, as Lead Director.
+Our Corporate Governance Guidelines provide for a Lead Director position, and the Board earlier elected Todd J. Teske as Lead Director in 2015.
 The Board believes the Lead Director position provides helpful guidance to the independent directors in their oversight of management.
 The Lead Director, among other things, presides at all meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors, serves as liaison between the Chairman and the independent directors, assists the Chairman in planning agendas for Board meetings and advises on the quality of the information provided to the Board.
 The Lead Director also has the authority to call meetings of the independent directors, and, if requested by major stockholders, is available for consultation and direct communication.

-The Board met six times in 2013.
+The Board met seven times in 2015.
 All directors attended in excess of 75% of the total number of meetings of the Board and committees of the Board on which they served.
 Our Corporate Governance Guidelines include a policy that Board members are expected to attend the annual meeting of stockholders.
-All of the individuals serving as directors at the time of our 2013 Annual Meeting of Stockholders, except Mr. Stinson, attended the meeting, including each of the three Class I director nominees.
+All of the individuals serving as directors at the time of our 2015 Annual Meeting of Stockholders, other than Ms. Cooper and Mr. Stinson, attended our 2015 Annual Meeting of Stockholders.